Installation & SetupWukong-Load can be installed as a RubyGem:

 In a Big Data setting, syncs are even more challenging because of the size of the files involved which exacerbates problems of blocking, atomicity, transactionality, throughput, memory, &c.
 The best approach is to split the process up into several steps, each of which does one simple operation robustly, correctly, and in a way that can be tracked.

-provides several types of syncs that can be used
+The wu-sync provides several types of syncs that can be used

 together to create transactional, scalable processing for batch files.

-command is meant to be run on a regular schedule every
+Each wu-sync command is meant to be run on a regular schedule every

-few minutes, perhaps via cron
+few minutes, perhaps via cron.

-sync types accept the --dry_run
+All of the wu-sync sync types accept the --dry_run option which

 will go through the sync showing what would be done but not doing it.